Controlled Training Data Generation with Diffusion Models: Experiments

-\item \textit{Agnostic Prompts}: We use a prompt that is not informed of the model or the target distribution.
-Similar to ALIA~\cite{dunlap2023diversify}, we use a prompt \textit{``nature''} for Waterbirds and the prompt template \quotes{\textit{a camera trap photo of \{class name\}}}. \item \textit{\gplong~(ALIA~\cite{dunlap2023diversify})}: This approach uses a captioning and language model to summarize a target distribution shift into text prompts.
-Specifically, we use the prompts found by the ALIA method.
+For both datasets, we use the ResNet50~\citep{he2016deep} model.
+We compare the following methods for generating additional synthetic data $\D_\t{syn}$ (we provide more details in~\cref{app:classification}): \begin{itemize}[leftmargin=*,label={}] \item \textit{No Extra Data}: Only $\D_\t{train}$ is used, without generating extra data. \item \textit{Augmentation baselines}: We use two data augmentation methods commonly used in recent literature: CutMix~\citep{yun2019cutmix} and RandAugment~\citep{cubuk2020randaugment}.
+These baselines do not use generative models. \item \textit{Agnostic Prompts}: We use a prompt that is uninformed of both the model and the specific target distribution.
+Similar to ALIA~\citep{dunlap2023diversify}, we use a prompt \textit{``nature''} for Waterbirds and the prompt template \quotes{\textit{a camera trap photo of \{class name\}}} for iWildCam. \item \textit{\gplong}: We compare to ALIA~\citep{dunlap2023diversify}, which uses captioning and language models to summarize a target distribution shift into text prompts.
 This results in seven prompts for Waterbirds and four prompts for iWildCam.
-See \supmat~\cref{sec:alia} for more details and a discussion on the differences between ALIA and our method. \item \textit{\aplong}: We use the model trained without extra data as the target model $f$ and find adversarial prompts following \cref{eq:adversarial-opt}.
+See~\cref{sec:alia} for more details, specific prompts, and a discussion on the differences between ALIA and our method. \item \textit{\aplong}: We use the model previously trained on $\D_\t{train}$ (i.e., no extra data) as the target model $f$ and find adversarial prompts following \cref{eq:adversarial-opt}.
 We find four prompts per class for Waterbirds, eight in total, and four prompts in total applied to all classes for iWildCam. \item \textit{\gaplong}: We use the same setting as in \aplong~and apply additional CLIP guidance to adapt to a target distribution shift, following \cref{eq:adversarial-opt_and_clip-guidance}.
 For Waterbirds, we apply text guidance using ALIA prompts as the textual description of the target distribution.
-For iWildCam, we use image guidance and partition the target test distribution into four groups based on two attributes that have significant impact on the visual characteristics of the data; the test location (first or second) and time of the day (day or night).
+For iWildCam, we use image guidance and partition the target test distribution into four groups based on two attributes that have a significant impact on the visual characteristics of the data: the test location (first or second) and time of the day (day or night).
 We sample 64 \textit{unlabelled} images randomly from each group.
-We optimize for one guided adversarial prompt per group. \end{itemize}
+We optimize for one guided adversarial prompt per group, resulting in four prompts in total. \end{itemize}